 If you do not have an automatic egg turner, the eggs are set in the incubator horizontally with the large end slightly elevated.
 This is the way eggs naturally settle when placed on their sides.
 This enables the embryo to remain oriented in a proper position for hatching.
 Never set eggs with the small end upward.

 When the eggs are turned by hand, it may be helpful to place an "X" on one side of each egg and an "O" on the other side, using a pencil.
 This serves as an aide to determine whether all eggs are turned.
 When turning, be sure your hands are free of all greasy or dusty substances.
 Eggs soiled with oils suffer from reduced hatchability.
 Take extra precautions when turning eggs during the first week of incubation.
 The developing embryos have delicate blood vessels that rupture easily when severely jarred or shaken, so take care to handle the eggs carefully.
 Turn the eggs until three days before they are due to hatch.

 What Temperature is Best For Incubating Eggs?

 To measure temperature, a good thermometer is required.
 The simple glass bulb type thermometers that come with the Little Giant and Hova-Bator incubators can do the trick as long as you calibrate them against a thermometer you know to be accurate.
 Many people prefer a digital thermometer because it is so much easier to read the exact temperature that the unit is displaying.
-You will also find thermometer options that include a hygrometer, which is what is used to measure humidity.
+You will also find thermometer options that include a hygrometer, which is used to measure humidity.